Farmer, Owner, NDFU President

 At Farmers Restaurant Group, Jon has been able to pursue his true passion: the art of the craft cocktail.
 He runs all bar & beverage programs, overseeing the development of our award-winning cocktails; from-scratch mixers to our house-made nonalcoholic sodas.

 Jon’s desire to continue developing unique spirits with his own recipes and blend of ingredients was instrumental in building our micro-batch distillery, Founding Spirits, located in Farmers & Distillers.
-As Distillery Director, Jon is calling the shots, which include creating our Founding Spirits Vodka, Founding Spirits Arroyo’s “Never Bitter” Amaro, and Founding Spirits American Whiskey.
+As Managing Partner, Beverage & Distillery, Jon is calling the shots, which include creating our Founding Spirits Vodka, Founding Spirits Arroyo’s “Never Bitter” Amaro, and Founding Spirits American Whiskey.

 According to Jon, he finds inspiration through all of his experiences.
 His ultimate goal is to provide fresh and interesting flavors that resonate with guests and deliver a positive experience.